DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 Reading out the script means reading all the speaking parts, the voice-over (if any), soundstage directions, and scene headings.

-Therefore, the meaning of a table-read is to give everyone a chance to get acquainted with the script and prepare for the shoot.
+Therefore, the purpose of a table read is to give everyone a chance to familiarize themselves with the script and prepare for the shoot.

 Read more about the difference between script and screenplay.

-Doing a table-read gives everyone involved a chance to hear the story aloud, take notes, and circle up to make revisions.
+Doing a table read allows everyone involved to hear the story aloud, take notes, and circle up to make revisions.

 In television, table reads are done before recording an episode so final edits can be made.

-On a feature film, they can clue you into important changes that can affect or combines scenes to make your days easier to make.
+On a feature film, they can clue you into important changes that can affect or combine scenes to make your days easier.

 Why table reads are important

-Actors use table-reads to practice the script and get in the right mindset for the shoot.
-It’s where they finetune their character emotionally.
+Actors use table reads to practice the script and get in the right mindset for the shoot.
+It’s where they fine-tune their characters emotionally.

 When acting out the dialogue in the script, actors get a sense of the rhythm or flow in each scene.